Operation Dragoon: Prelude

-The idea of invading Southern France had come in 1942 from General George Marshall, the US Army Chief of Staff.
+The idea to invade Southern France came in 1942 from General George Marshall, the US Army Chief of Staff.
 It was supported by Joseph Stalin at the Tehran Conference in late 1943.
 In discussions with Franklin D. Roosevelt, Stalin advocated for the operation as an inherent part of the planned invasion of Normandy, preferring to have the Allies in the far west instead of at an alternative landing in the Balkans, which he considered to be in his zone of influence.
 Marshall insisted that the southern landing be included in the strategic planning, and Roosevelt found cancelling it to be unpalatable.

-During planning the operation was known as "Anvil" to complement Operation Sledgehammer which was at the time the code name for the Normandy invasion.
+During planning, the operation was known as "Anvil" to complement Operation Sledgehammer—at the time, the code name for the Normandy invasion.
 Both plans were later renamed: Sledgehammer to Operation Overlord and Anvil to Operation Dragoon.

 Operation Dragoon was controversial from the time it was proposed.
 The American military leadership and its British counterparts disagreed on the operation.
 Winston Churchill argued that it would divert military resources from Allied operations in Italy.
 Instead, he favored an invasion of the oil-producing regions of the Balkans.
 Churchill reasoned that by attacking the Balkans, the Allies could deny Germany petroleum, forestall the advance of the Red Army, and achieve a superior negotiating position in postwar Europe, all at a stroke.

 When first planned, the landings were to take place simultaneously – Overlord in Normandy and Anvil in the south of France.
 A dual landing was soon recognized as impossible to conduct with the forces available.
 The expansion of Overlord from a three- to a five-division front required many additional tank landing ships (LSTs), which would have been needed for Anvil.
 Another Allied amphibious landing, in Italy, at Anzio, had gone badly.
 All of these led the Allies to postpone Anvil.

 After the landing at Normandy, a revival of Anvil became increasingly attractive to Allied planners.
-The Normandy ports had insufficient capacity to handle Allied supply needs and French generals under Charles de Gaulle pressed for a direct attack on Southern France with participation of French troops.
+The Normandy ports had insufficient capacity to handle Allied supply needs, Operation Chastity, the attempt to build a port in Quiberon Bay, had failed, and French generals under Charles de Gaulle pressed for a direct attack on Southern France with participation of French troops.
 These factors led to a reconsideration of the plan.
 Despite Churchill's objections, the operation was authorized by the Allied Combined Chiefs of Staff on 14 July, then renamed Dragoon on 1 August.
 The landing was scheduled for 15 August.

 Churchill and his chiefs of staff had opposed Dragoon in favor of reinforcing the campaign in Italy, by capturing Trieste, landing on the Istria peninsula, and moving through the Ljubljana Gap into Austria and Hungary.
 Then, on 4 August, Churchill proposed that Dragoon (less than two weeks away) should be switched to the coast of Brittany.
 Eisenhower, supported by Roosevelt, who (with his 1944 election four months away) opposed diverting large forces to the Balkans, stood firm on the agreed plan despite long harangues from Churchill on 5 and 9 August.